Tallino/GameplayAbilitySystem_Aura/README.md

    - Initialization of attributes can be applied either through DTs or GEs.
 Through DTs, we create a DT (with row structure = AttributeMetaData), with AuraAttributeSet.X as rows (X being the attribute), and then assign the DT to the exposed ASC in the editor of AuraPlayerState, section AttributeTest -> Default Starting Data.
 Through GEs, we self-apply GE_AuraPrimaryAttributes in our CharacterBase at startup time (InitializePrimaryAttribute function called in InitAbilityActorInfo).
 Our preferred way is with GE and that's how we will initialize our attributes.
    - We always used Scalable Floats as modifiers, but now we want to use Attribute Based: they are based on other attributes, so these are effects that can modify an attribute (adding/subtracting etc.) based on the value of other attributes (GE -> Modifiers -> Index -> Modifier Magnitude -> Attribute Based Magnitude -> Backing Attribute.
 Order of modifiers is important, as it will be the order in which they will be applied..... especially if we use multiply/divide!
    - Thanks to coefficients, for each modifier (index), we can flexibly manipulate the values of each modifier before they get summed/subtracted etc. to other modifiers.
 Specifically, just above "Backing Attribute" subsection, we can find Pre Multiply Additive Value (which is summed to the attribute BEFORE the coefficient multiplication), the coefficient itself (which is multiplied to the attribute), and Post Multiply Additive Value (which is summed to the attribute AFTER the coefficient multiplication).
    - Derived attributes are attributes that DEPEND on other attributes (i.e. secondary attributes, mainly depending on the primary ones)... so that means that primary attributes may apply effects/increase/decrease secondary attributes.
 We now therefore have 3 division of attributes: Primary, Secondary and Vital (Health and Mana).
 Secondary Attributes get initialized via a self-applied GE at startup time, just like we do for the primary ones.
-Same for Vital Attributes.
+Same for Vital Attributes, which are initialized last as they depend on MaxHealth and MaxMana (secondary attributes)
    - Modifier Magnitude Calculation (MMC) is a class we create when we want to base our attributes not only on other attributes, but on other entities (in our case, such as the Level, in the PlayerState).
 We want our MMC (custom calculation) be non-dependant on classes, instead dependent on interfaces (ICombatInterface).
 All actors who combat can inherit from this interface, where anyone can GetPlayerLevel from it.
 So Level is on PlayerState for the character, and on the Enemy class for the Enemy.
 They both inherit from the ICombatInterface, and return their one implementation of GetPlayerLevel.
    - So our MMC classes, inheriting from GameplayModMagnitudeCalculation, are created for both MaxHealth and MaxMana.
 In the constructor we capture the DEFINITION of the attribute on what they are based on (e.g. Vigor for MaxHealth, Intelligence for MaxMana).
 Inherited function called CalculateBaseMagnitude_Implementation() is automatically called, and we fill it in with all the information to get the attribute's value and use it as a modifier (together with the Level) for MaxHealth/Mana, and the result finally returned.
 Remember to set in the editor the attribute's "Magnitude Calculation Type" to "Custom Class Calculation" (in the GE), and finally set the Calculation Class to the MMC classes.

+9. Attribute Menu
+   -